 In 2019, Shopify added the ability to sell in multiple currencies, allowing to you accept payments in multiple currencies with Shopify Payments.
 Your customers can pay for their orders and receive refunds in their local currency.

-Unfortunately, Edit Order isn’t able to edit orders that were placed in a different currency than your store’s default currency.
+Unfortunately, Order Editor isn’t able to edit orders that were placed in a different currency than your store’s default currency.

 Shopify currently does not allow any apps to use their multi-currency APIs.
 We’ve been working with Shopify to get this restriction lifted, but have not been promised a date when they might do it.

-- Cancel the original order without refunding it (so you can retain the original payment)
+- Click More Actions > Cancel order to cancel the original order in Shopify without refunding it (so you can retain the original payment).

-- Edit the newly created order using Edit Order
+- Edit the newly created order using Order Editor.

 Feel free to reach out to our team if you need help with these steps: firstname.lastname@example.org